 Arrive at Miami International Airport, where you are met and transferred to the hotel.
 Meet your accompanying Program Director and fellow guests at your reception and briefing this evening.

-After breakfast at the hotel, transfer to the Miami International Airport and check in at the dedicated A&K counter for your short charter flight to Cuba.
+After breakfast at the hotel, transfer to the Miami International Airport and a short charter flight to Cuba.
 Upon arrival at José Martí International Airport in Havana, complete immigration and customs formalities and meet your local Cuban guide.
 Embark on an informative tour of Havana’s historic and culturally rich neighborhoods.
 As you see and learn about important sites, visit Revolution Square, the Vedado area and the lively Malecón boardwalk, where locals gather.
 After lunch, check into your Havana hotel.
 This evening, sit down to dinner in a private paladar (family-run restaurant), a unique, welcoming Cuban enterprise.

 This morning at your hotel, meet a local physician and engage in a talk on Cuba’s well-regarded public health care system, followed by an illuminating question and answer session.
 Visit a day care center, where you meet the teachers and get to know the students.
-Then, take part in an interactive cooking experience at a local paladar.
-Its owners share their passion for Cuban cuisine and discuss what is involved in running a private business in Cuba — an opportunity that, historically, was all but unheard of.
+Meet the owners of a local paladar who share their passion for Cuban cuisine and discuss what is involved in running a private business in Cuba — an opportunity that, historically, was all but unheard of.
 After lunch, walk through the on-site botanical farm, as owners discuss their ongoing efforts to educate and excite children about organic farming.
 Continue to Finca La Vigia, Ernest Hemingway’s former home, where The Old Man and the Sea and For Whom the Bell Tolls were penned.
 As you look through the windows and open doors of this remarkably preserved home, visualize the author’s life during the more than 20 years he lived there.

 This morning, stroll through Old Havana with a local architect, discussing the challenges and successes of city reconstruction projects, all the while absorbing the vibrant, extraordinary architecture that surrounds you.
 Continue with a visit to the San Jose craft market.
 After lunch, witness the storied Colon Cemetery.
 Founded in 1876, it is the site of more than 800,000 graves and one million interments.
 Under the guidance of a local specialist, gain insight into the cemetery’s history and its significance to the local community and pilgrims.
 Early this evening, transfer to the historic Hotel Nacional for a narrative on its fascinating history by the manager or his staff.
 Considered a national monument, the hotel was built in 1930 and overlooks the Malecón (seaside promenade) and Havana Harbor.
 Over the years, the Nacional has hosted many international dignitaries and well known entertainers, as evidenced by the photographic memorabilia displayed throughout the hotel.
 Here, enjoy a private concert of Buena Vista Social Club-style music and a traditional dance performance, sponsored by the Cuban Institute of Music.
 Then, engage in a post-performance discussion with musicians — a great opportunity to learn the impact music has had on Cuban culture and the ways in which it has influenced music in the United States and beyond.
 Later, take a tour by traditional “Yank tank” (vintage car) en route to dinner.

 Today’s introduction to historic Havana begins with a brief presentation by a former Cuban Foreign Services Scholar, during which you’re immersed in the history of Cuba-U.S. relations, from the colonial era to the present day.
 Take part in a thought-provoking question and answer session.
 Then, visit the Muraleando Neighborhood Community project, meeting members and seeing firsthand the art projects and significant restorations that are underway.
 In the afternoon, join an Afro-Cuban religions specialist at the Casa de Africa, who reveals the country’s religious roots and how religion is practiced in contemporary Cuba.
-Upon viewing an important collection of African art and witnessing a ceremonial music and dance performance, get to know the performers during a discussion on this unique practice.
 Later, meet a local salsa teacher to talk about the history of this native rhythm and the importance of dance in Cuban life, followed by a lesson under your instructor’s attentive eye.

 Today, visit Las Terrazas community, just 45 minutes outside of Havana.
 At this pioneering eco-village — a UNESCO Biosphere Reserve — interact with resident specialists, learning about its rare, endemic biodiversity and life amid the self-sustaining enclave.
 Engage with members of the local farming community during a reforestation discussion, which explores the positive impact of the ecological movement and the ways in which environmental efforts are similar or different to those practiced in the U.S. Also, visit a coffee plantation with a specialist and meet its staff to learn about the economic role of the coffee industry and its impact on Cuban society.
 After a lunch at Casa del Campesino, visit local artists and the home of the late musician Polo Montañez.
 Return to Havana in the afternoon, stopping at the whimsical studio of José Fuster, a renowned Cuban painter and ceramicist.
 Join the artist or his son for a neighborhood walk showcasing their designs and community projects at work.
 Take part in a discussion about the artist’s work and the role the arts play in contemporary Cuba.
 Enjoy dinner on your own this evening.